 Ingredients commonly used are:

-- Chlorella (Chlorella pyrenoidosa): An algae with powerful detoxifying abilities.
+- Chlorella (Chlorella pyrenoidosa): This is an alga with powerful detoxifying abilities.
 It should be organic in order to not put yourself at even higher risk.

-Certain minerals can also help remove mercury from your body:
+Certain minerals can also help remove this substance from your body:

 Finally, there are doctors who specialize in removing heavy metals via IV.
 While treatment takes a long time and is not very pleasant, it gives positive results.